hanabi/hanabi.github.io/docs/level-1.md

 ### Prompts > Finesses

 - *Prompts* always take precedence over *Finesses*.
-- That means that if Alice has to decide between:
+- This means that if Alice has to decide between:
   1) playing a card in her hand with a red clue on it, and
   2) blind-playing a potential red card from her *Finesse Position*
 - Then Alice should always do #1.